Gallic Wars: Julius Caesar

+History

 Beginning of the Wars – campaign against the Helvetii

 The Helvetii were a confederation of about five related Gallic tribes that lived on the Swiss plateau, hemmed in by the mountains and the rivers Rhine and Rhône.
 They had come under increased pressure from Germanic tribes to the north and the east and began planning for a migration around 61 BC.
-They intended to travel across Gaul to the west coast of northern Italy, a route that would have taken them around the Alps and through lands of the Aedui (a Roman ally) into the Roman province of Transalpine Gaul.
+They intended to travel across Gaul to the Saintonge region of modern France, a route that would have taken them around the Alps and through lands of the Aedui (a Roman ally) into the Roman province of Transalpine Gaul.
 As word of the migration spread, neighboring tribes grew concerned, and Rome sent ambassadors to several tribes to convince them not to join the Helvetii.
 Concern grew in Rome that the Germanic tribes would fill in the lands vacated by the Helvetii.
 The Romans much preferred the Gauls to the Germanic tribes as neighbors.
 One of the consuls of 60 (Metellus) and one of 59 BC (Caesar) both wanted to lead a campaign against the Gauls, though neither had a casus belli at the time.

 On 28 March in 58 BC, the Helvetii began their migration, bringing along all their peoples and livestock.
 They burned their villages and stores to ensure the migration could not be reversed.
 Upon reaching Transalpine Gaul, where Caesar was governor, they asked permission to cross the Roman lands.
 Caesar entertained the request but ultimately denied it.
 The Gauls turned north instead, entirely avoiding Roman lands.
 The threat to Rome was seemingly over, but Caesar led his army over the border and attacked the Helvetii unprovoked.
 So began what historian Kate Gilliver describes as "an aggressive war of expansion led by a general who was seeking to advance his career".